AmanziTel/neo-viz/README.md

 #### Client

+* Group nodes, if there are too many to show.
+* Views for showing only the relevant properties.
+* Query protocol editor to select the relevant nodes to ask from the server.
+* Hover mouse to show all relevant information.

+### Changes

+#### Server

+* Change the protocol for sending the data to the client.
+  Send nodes and relations as JSON arrays.

+#### Client

 * Connect with the Server to get the data.
 * Fetch new data from the Server when a node is selected.
 * Limit the amount of nodes shown on the screen.
 * Show the properties of the nodes and relations.
-* Views for showing only the relevant properties.
-* Query protocol editor to select the relevant nodes to ask from the server.